espocrm/documentation/administration/maps.md

 `Administration > Entity Manager > Choose entity > Fields > find the map field and click on it > edit the height and save.`

+## Api Key

+Since EspoCRM version 4.2.0 you need to specify Api Key to use Google Maps (Administration > Integration > Google Maps).